viveikt/standup_report/README.md

 3. Restart Redmine

 You should now be able to see the plugin list in Administration -> Plugins and configure the newly installed plugin (if the plugin requires to be configured).

-Uninstalling a plugin
+Uninstalling the plugin

-1. If the plugin required a migration, run the following command to downgrade your database (make a db backup before):
+1. Downgrade your database (make a db backup before):

 1.1.
 For Redmine 1.x:

-rake db:migrate:plugin NAME=plugin_name VERSION=0 RAILS_ENV=production
+rake db:migrate:plugin NAME=standup_report VERSION=0 RAILS_ENV=production

 1.2.
 For Redmine 2.x:

-rake redmine:plugins:migrate NAME=plugin_name VERSION=0 RAILS_ENV=production
+rake redmine:plugins:migrate NAME=standup_report VERSION=0 RAILS_ENV=production

 2. Remove your plugin from the plugins folder: #{RAILS_ROOT}/plugins (Redmine 2.x) or #{RAILS_ROOT}/vendor/plugins (Redmine 1.x)..